RobotRogue/Enderwire_Docs/README.md

 **NOTE!!!
 THIS DOCUMENT IS INCOMPLETE AND A WORK IN PROGRESS!!!
 MANY ITEMS MAY CHANGE OR BE REMOVED/REWORDED!!!**

 This repository outlines the steps to convert your Ender 3 into a CoreXZ movement printer based on the Voron Switchwire.
 There wasn't really a lot of consolidated information about this so I decided to write it up into a guide.
+If you see anything that needs updating, open a Pull Request in GitHub here or message **RobotRogue#8401** on Discord

 **Disclaimer**: Proceed with caution, many steps in a conversion could lead to injury especially when dealing with mains wiring.
 Do so at your own risk, I take no responsibility or liability for your own actions, this guide is informational only.